 Discovering how artists create their work is captivating.
-Artist Techniques videos are your perfect means to document this discovery.
+Promotional videos that showcase Artist Techniques are your perfect means to document this discovery.
 For contemporary artists this can include studio visits whereas for artists from the past, experts and historians can demonstrate the craft and learning that was required to create work.

 In 2016 Chocolate Films produced a film for the Royal Collection about Leonardo Da Vinci’s drawing materials.
 The film very quickly gathered momentum and has now been viewed by more than 1.5 million people on Facebook alone.

-Everyone’s experience of a gallery is personal, and it can be delightful to learn about the different projects that are going on all time.
-This again can build a deeper relationship with your audience, and encourage them to interact with your gallery in a different way.
+Everyone’s experience of a gallery is personal, and it can be delightful to learn about the different projects that are going on.
+This again can build a deeper relationship with your audience and encourage them to interact with your gallery in a different way.

-Project and Event Films can take many forms, such as capturing live drawing sessions for online audiences, keeping the public excited about gallery lates; following paintings going on tour; keeping a record of youth projects and learning projects; or promoting a musical collaboration until the next year:
+Project and Event Films can take many forms of promotional videos, such as capturing live drawing sessions for online audiences, keeping the public excited about gallery dates, following paintings going on tour, keeping a record of youth projects and learning projects or promoting a musical collaboration in the coming year.

 For art lovers, a gallery tour, led by a curator or even the gallery director, can be a real treat.
-At Chocolate Films we have created short tours of many exhibitions.
-For example Desmond Shawe-Taylor’s, tour of the Waterloo Chamber at Windsor Castle has enabled a much wider audience to experience an expert tour that was previously open only to small groups.
+At Chocolate Films we have created short promotional videos that showcase tours of many exhibitions.
+For example, Desmond Shawe-Taylor’s, tour of the Waterloo Chamber at Windsor Castle has enabled a much wider audience to experience an expert tour that was previously open only to small groups.
 Watch The Waterloo Chamber at Windsor Castle from Royal Collection Trust on Vimeo.

-Live Internet Video will account for 13 percent of internet video traffic by 2021, growing 15-fold from 2016 to 2021 is what tech experts Cisco predict.
-If you haven’t started using Live Video, now is your time to try.
+Live Internet Video will account for 13% of internet video traffic by 2021, growing 15-fold from 2016 to 2021 is what tech experts Cisco predict.
+If you haven’t started using Live Video Streaming, now is your time to try.

-Live Videos are low cost to make, and offer the additional draw of the live event.
-A Live Video Event that used this so well was 'Sunflowers Live', a collaboration between the National Gallery (London), Van Gogh Museum (Amsterdam), Philadelphia Museum of Art, Neue Pinakothek (Munich) and the Seiji Togo Memorial Sompo Japan Nipponkoa Museum of Art (Tokyo) which linked all five of Vincent Van Gogh’s Sunflower paintings using live video.
+Live Videos are low cost to make and offer the additional draw of the live event.
+A Live Video Event that has used this extremely well was 'Sunflowers Live', a collaboration between the National Gallery (London), Van Gogh Museum (Amsterdam), Philadelphia Museum of Art, Neue Pinakothek (Munich) and the Seiji Togo Memorial Sompo Japan Nipponkoa Museum of Art (Tokyo) which linked all five of Vincent Van Gogh’s Sunflower paintings using live video.